How do I enable Two-Step Verification?

 Can I disable Two-Step Verification?

-What is an authenticator app and where do I get it from?
+What is an authenticator app and where do I get one?

 For more information, see Use an authenticator app for Two-Step Verification.

-Why can’t I receive my authentication code via email?
+Why can’t I receive my Two-Step Verification code via email?

-The Two-Step Verification process requires you to enter your password and use a device that belongs to you to verify access.
-If a code is sent through email, it can be accessed from many different devices, which bypasses the second step of verification.
+The Two-Step Verification process requires you to enter your password, as well as a random code obtained from a device that you have physical access to.
+If the code is sent via email, it can be accessed remotely, which bypasses the security benefit of the second step of verification.

 How does Two-Step Verification work if multiple users access my seller account?